Tale of the Sleeping Giants

 Tale of the Sleeping Giants (Tunturin tarina) is a 2021 Finnish nature film directed by Marko Röhr.
 It is about the fells of Sápmi and is the standalone third entry in a series of nature films, after Tale of a Forest (2012) and Tale of a Lake (2016).

-Originally set for 2020, Tale of the Sleeping Giants release was postponed due to the COVID-19 pandemic in Finland.
-Without officially being released it topped Finland's box-office chart solely from preview screenings.
-The official release took place on 3 December 2021.
+Originally set for release in 2020, Tale of the Sleeping Giants was postponed due to the COVID-19 pandemic in Finland.
+Without officially being premiered, it topped Finland's box-office solely from preview screenings.
+The official release date was eventually on December 3 2021.

 Synopsis

 Tale of the Sleeping Giants revolves around the fells—barren mountains—of Sápmi in northern Europe.
 It is about the terrain, wildlife and mythology of the region.

 Production

 Tale of the Sleeping Giants is based on an idea by Antti Tuuri and the screenplay was written by Tuuri and Marko Röhr.
 The film was produced by Hanna Kauppi and Röhr for MRP Matila Röhr Productions with support from the Finnish Film Foundation.
 It is the standalone third film in a trilogy about nature and mythology produced by MRP Matila Röhr Productions.
 By having an element of dramatic storytelling, it differs from the previous films, Tale of a Forest (2012) and Tale of a Lake (2016), which are straight nature documentaries, and it received funding from the Finnish Film Foundation's drama department, not its documentary department.

 Filming took place over three years in northern Finland, Norway and Sweden.
 Production included sustained filming in temperatures as low as minus 42 degrees Celsius.
 The team recorded 850 hours of footage, which were edited into the 77 minutes of the finished film.